 It indicates the type and the amount of bond in the wheel.
 It is also referred to as the hardness of a bonded abrasive.
 A hard wheel has a stronger bond and a larger amount of bonding material between the grains than a soft wheel.

-Structure of a bonded abrasive is a measure of the porosity (spacing between the grains).
+The structure of a bonded abrasive is a measure of porosity (spacing between the grains).
 The structure of the bond material in a wheel varies from about 10% to 30% of its total volume.
 Structure of the bond depends upon this percentage.

 If the abrasive grains are too strictly packed, the percentage of bond material will be on the lower side this is called a closed structure.
 If the abrasive grains are less strictly packed in the same volume, the wheels are called an open structure.

 The structure is indicated by a number varying from 1 (very closed structure) to 15 (very open structure.
-On every grinding machine wheel, the manufactures are limit to give the following information. in specified sequence about the,
+On every grinding machine wheel, the manufacturers are limited to giving the following information.
+In specified sequence about the,